bagder/http2-explained/README.md

 concepts, protocol and something about existing implementations and what the future might hold.

-See http://daniel.haxx.se/http2/ for the canonical home for this project where there's also a more friendly PDF format of this document available.
-I hope to host and announce updates to this document there.
+See http://daniel.haxx.se/http2/ for the canonical home for this project.

+See https://github.com/bagder/http2-explained for the source code of all book contents.

 LICENSE
 -------